pratyayj/cs4225-t7-project/README.md

-# Big Data in Austin
+# Climate, Traffic and COVID-19

 This repository consists of all the files involved in data preparation/pre-processing, processing and analysis for the climate and traffic sections of our project.